 Elsewhere, Casa Lucio is a hidden gem.
 Fronted by Lucio's wife, chef Maribel, there's no menu (and no prices on the chalkboard), but Lucio and waiter Patrick will make suggestions.
 Try the tastum albarole (cured sheep cheese from Umbria) or pochas negras con morcilla (black beans with black sausage).

 If you’re near the El Progreso neighbourhood, head to Amazónico – a tropical South American fusion restaurant in a converted townhouse.
 After you’ve eaten, retire to the basement Jungle Jazz club in these heels from Sandro.

 I fell deeply in love with this city because of the people.
 We experienced kindness and openness everywhere we went.

-Don’t miss the Christmas markets at Las Rozas Village this winter – brimming with all the festive favourites you could want, from champagne and panettones to truffles, chocolates and even Ibérico ham.
+Don’t miss the exclusive new pop-ups at Las Rozas Village this winter – brimming with all the favourites you could want for your new year soirees, with panettones, truffles, chocolates and more.
 Plus, stock up on dainty homeware, like this, from Cristina Oria.

 For a fun way to spend a lazy Sunday morning, the legendary El Rastro flea market, in Madrid’s La Latina neighbourhood, is worth a visit for its stash of vintage clothing and creations by local Spanish artisans.

-Then, just 30 minutes from the city centre, you’ll find splurge-worthy surprises and inspired stocking fillers ahead of Christmas at Las Rozas Village – including inspired French fashion in the soon-to-open Isabel Marant boutique.
+Then, just 30 minutes from the city centre, you’ll find this season’s investment pieces with unmissable offers at Las Rozas Village – including inspired French fashion in the recently-opened Isabel Marant boutique.

 We walked everywhere and enjoyed the slow pace of just exploring.